-- 53. The task of supervising compliance with corporate governance rules, internal codes of conduct and corporate social responsibility policy should be assigned to one board committee or split between several, which could be the audit committee, the appointments committee, the corporate social responsibility committee, where one exists, or a dedicated committee established ad hoc by the board under its powers of self-organisation, with at the least the following functions: - a) Monitor compliance with the company's internal codes of conduct and corporate governance rules. - b) Oversee the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - c) Periodically evaluate the effectiveness of the company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of remaining stakeholders. - d) Review the company's corporate social responsibility policy, ensuring that it is geared to value creation. - e) Monitor corporate social responsibility strategy and practices and assess their degree of compliance. - f) Monitor and evaluate the company's interaction with its stakeholder groups. - g) Evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - h) Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.
+- a) Monitor compliance with the company's internal codes of conduct and corporate governance rules. - Oversee the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - c) Periodically evaluate the effectiveness of the company's corporate governance system, to confirm that it is fulfilling its mission to promote the corporate interest and catering, as appropriate, to the legitimate interests of remaining stakeholders. - d) Review the company's corporate social responsibility policy, ensuring that it is geared to value creation. - e) Monitor corporate social responsibility strategy and practices and assess their degree of compliance. - f) Monitor and evaluate the company's interaction with its stakeholder groups. - g) Evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks. - Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.